 - The referees that will always give a yellow card to said goalkeeper for the complaint which they see as wasting time.

-- Some Aussie Rules Football players suffer a similar tic where before taking a kick at goal, they they carefully pluck and throw a few strands of grass.
+- Some Aussie Rules Football/Soccer players suffer a similar tic where before taking a kick at goal, they they carefully pluck and throw a few strands of grass.
 The usefulness of this for gauging wind could be argued, but when doing it in a fully-enclosed stadium with no environmental factors, it becomes this trope.

 - Free throw rituals in basketball: players tend to fiddle around with the ball or perform some other particular action before taking their shot in order to relax and/or build a sense of rhythm/consistency in this dead ball situation.

 - Player tics are so ingrained in baseball that it's considered an integral and rich part of the game's very tradition.